leoetlino/multiseat-mesa-nvidia/README.md

 This repo contains configuration files and scripts needed for multiseat with two different GL vendors (mesa and nvidia in my case).

-## Overview

-seat0 is my PC monitor and is powered by the integrated graphics (mesa stack).

-seat1 is the TV screen and is handled by the dedicated GPU (proprietary nvidia driver).

 ## Usage

 This is not meant to be used directly.
-You will very probably have to slightly change the configuration before it works for you.
+You will very probably have to slightly change the configuration (especially library paths) before it works for you.

+You need a system with `logind` for this to work.
+This configuration is used on an Ubuntu 15.10 system and works fine.

 ## Files

+seat0 is my PC monitor and is powered by the integrated graphics (mesa stack).

+seat1 is the TV screen and is handled by the dedicated GPU (proprietary nvidia driver).

+### Files

 * etc/lightdm/lightdm.conf: configuration for LightDM
   * use a wrapper script for the X server